tangollama/cis411_lab2/labreports/Willnew98_LAB.md

 ## Questions
 1. Why would a containerized version of an application be beneficial if you can run the application locally already?
+* The biggest benefit to having a containerized version of an application is to ease the process of testing.
+Running the application locally to test can get cluttered and hectic.
+With Docker, you're able to containerize everything and build more complex applications.
+Docker also allows the ability to easily fix anything you might have broken, no matter how big.
 2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?
+* Heroku has made deployment so much easier for developers.
+But, CircleCI or some other continuous integration is needed.
+This allows for easy deployment, and then that code is put through the CircleCI delivery pipeline.
+All of the tests will run, and only if it passes, will it then be pushed to Heroku.
+CircleCI acts almost like a fact checker before going to Heroku with possibly buggy code.